 I pull into the gravel parking lot on a bleary, sleeting morning.
 An Oklahoma sheriff keeps watch from a corner parking space, while a woman moves from car to car offering to clean windows for quarters.
+A simple car wash gets rid of dirt on the outside of your car, and if you clean the interior you might catch some of the grime with a vacuum, but vehicle detailing takes this process much further.
 The sheriff doesn’t seem to mind.
 A man sleeps on himself a bit out of view.
 Horns blowing from the crisscrossing train tracks behind me catch my attention, and I look back to see the Route 66 arch and the Crystal City marquee.
 I am in the right place.

 Crystal City was once a bustling, popular landmark in west Tulsa, welcoming travelers into the Red Fork community via Southwest Boulevard, which would become Route 66.
 Today, it’s known more for its H&R Block and Dollar General than its historical significance.
 Back in the day, though, Red Fork was an oilman’s playground.
 Founded in 1889, the city was home to Tulsa’s first oil well, the Sue A. Bland, and the rapidly ensuing boom thereafter had many thinking the city might actually outpace Tulsa.
 With hopefuls flocking to the area in droves, Crystal City took off as the community’s electric playground.
 Today, the space it once occupied sits deteriorating, no one quite sure what to do with it next.